drangara/MFIX-Exa/docs/source_docs/inputs/InputsInitialization.rst

 Initialization
 ==============

-The following inputs must be preceded by "mfix" and determine how we initialize a calculation:
+The following inputs must be preceded by "mfix." and determine how we initialize a calculation:

 +----------------------+-----------------------------------------------------------------------+-------------+--------------+
 |                      | Description                                                           |   Type      | Default      |